Frequently Asked Questions

 1. How to Contact Us

+If you choose to call the office, please take note of our office hours below.
 Please be aware we do not return missed calls without a voicemail message, so if you would like a return call you must leave a message with details and your call back info.

 HOURS:

-2. Will you send homework after each session?
 YES!!!
 We will add notes, videos, and even blogs for you to read.
-The notes will be added to each and every Outlook Calendar Event (in the notes section of the event) Just click on the email notification and you will find them.
-If you do not see them, they have gone to junk or spam and you need to look for them or call us ASAP so you can review the things to work on.
-If you choose not to, you will fall behind and will not get the full value of the sessions.
+The notes will be added to each and every Outlook Calendar Event as an attached Microsoft Word document within 24-hours following your session.
+Just click on the Outlook email notification following your session and you will find the attachment.
+(If you do not see it, please look in your junk or spam folder.
+If you still cannot find them, call us ASAP and we will resend a copy so you can review the things to work on.)
+If you choose not to do the homework, you will fall behind and will not get the full value of the sessions.
 Let’s face it if you are not going to practice the work, why hire a trainer???

 Cases of Fear, Reactivity, Aggression, or Separation Anxiety will be considered Complex Cases and they are more expensive than regular training.
 Complex Cases are described at the following link.
 CLICK HERE FOR SPECIFICS OF COMPLEX CASES.

-3. Am I really responsible for communication with the trainer to keep him/her informed of my progress between sessions?
+1. Am I really responsible for communication with the trainer to keep him/her informed of my progress between sessions?
 And does this really include me sending videos?

 YES, yes you are!
 You are the key to success in this process.
 It is our job to point you in the right direction, show you how to do the exercises, and send you video examples in many cases to review.
 If you are having issues, we need to see the issues instead of waiting for the next session.
 We want and expect you to send us small 30-second videos of your progress so we can help!
-If this seems like it might be too much work or something you are not willing to do, please consider this when you are deciding if we are the right fit for you as a trainer.

-4. How long does it take to train my dog?
+1. How long does it take to train my dog?

 Training a dog is really more about training the owner, so it really depends on how long it will take to train you!
 If you are frequent and consistent in working on the techniques and homework we leave for you, dog training becomes very easy.
 So, to answer your question with a question: How frequent and consistent are you willing to be?

-5. How long are the sessions?
+1. How long are the sessions?

-Our sessions are 45 minutes, that is the time we have seen that fits both the dogs and owners best from a focus and attention standpoint.
+Our sessions are 45 minutes, that is the time we have seen that best fits both the dogs and owners from a focus and attention standpoint.

-6. Why do you train owners, not dogs?
+1. Why do you train owners, not dogs?

 You want your dog to listen and pay attention to you, not us.
 Our job is to teach you DASL, or “Dog as A Second Language”.

-7. Why do you charge a $100 Non-Refundable Deposit, require a signed agreement to the Fine Print & FAQs, and a Behavior History Questionnaire to schedule sessions or classes?
+1. Why do you charge a $100 Non-Refundable Deposit, require a signed agreement to the Fine Print & FAQs, and a Behavior History Questionnaire to schedule sessions or classes?

-It takes the time and resources of both the trainer and office staff to call, discusses, answer questions, and get folks set up in the calendar or to reserve spots on class rosters.
+It takes the time and resources to call, discuss, answer questions, and get folks set up in the calendar or to reserve spots on class rosters.
 This non-refundable deposit will cover that time in the case of cancellations.
-So, it is critical that, if you choose to work with KISS Dog Training, you are as committed as we are to follow through with the training.
+So, it is critical that, if you choose to work with KISS Dog Training, you are as committed as we are to following through with the training.
 If you have any questions, please call the office before scheduling your appointments.
-The balance of your training package is still due at the time of our first session but will be reduced by the amount of the $50 non-refundable deposit.
+The balance of your training package is due by your first session, minus your previously paid $100 non-refundable depositOnce training has been booked, we do not offer refunds.
+Dog training is both a commitment in time and money, not only for the owner but also for the trainer as well.
+If there are any questions, please call 913-269-7595 and discuss them before signing up.

-8. Why do you charge a “Rescheduling” and a “Day of Appointment Cancellation”?
+1. Why do you charge a “Rescheduling” and a “Day of Appointment Cancellation”?
 What happens if you choose not to pay them?

-RESCHEDULING FEES ARE DUE AT THE TIME OF CANCELLATION NOT WHEN YOU WANT TO RESCHEDULE… PAYMENT OF THESE FEES WILL BE REQUIRED TO RESCHEDULE!
+• RESCHEDULING FEES ARE DUE AT THE TIME OF CANCELLATION, NOT WHEN YOU WANT TO RESCHEDULE.
+PAYMENT OF THESE FEES WILL BE REQUIRED TO RESCHEDULE!

-9. Why do you charge more for Aggressive Dogs?
+1. Why do you charge more for Aggressive Dogs?

 Please see our website and information on complex cases (CLICK HERE)